Part I

 The wisdom: Learn to distinguish actual danger from the discomfort of release.
 You are not what’s dissolving—you are the awareness that holds both the letting go and the becoming.

-In practice: When dissolution terror arises, return to your breath.
-Feel your feet on the ground.
-Remind yourself: “I am not what is changing—I am the one who witnesses the change.”
+When dissolution terror rises, return to your breath, feel your feet on the ground, and remind yourself: “You are not what is changing—you are the one who witnesses the change.”

 The Seduction of Premature Action